U.S. Department of Energy integrated controls study

 Slipstream’s project is designed to inspire the retrofit and interior build-out market nationwide to think beyond simple lighting fixture replacement.
 The package combines Cree’s SmartCast lighting and controls system with Legrand’s wireless outlet controls and a connection to locally zoned HVAC units.
 Our approach is applicable in offices of all kinds, education at all levels, retail, small-to-medium public assembly spaces, and some outpatient healthcare.
 It is a viable solution for both tenant- and owner-occupied spaces.

 Slipstream installed the technology package in buildings in the Xcel Energy service territory.
 We will use verified installation costs and actual energy savings to design a program approach and set incentive levels.
-Slipstream will share the results of the pilot program with utilities nationwide.
+Later this fall, Slipstream will share the results of the pilot program with utilities nationwide.